suffolklibraries/lgc/content/collections/events/laffa-s-walk.md

     content:
       -
         type: text
-        text: "Your tour guide is a resident of Lavenham, a former senior lecturer at UCL and at the Tower of London, and comes dressed as the Anglo Saxon, Laffa, whom founded Lavenham as Laffa's Ham.\_\_"
+        text: "Your tour guide is a resident of Lavenham, a former senior lecturer at UCL and at the Tower of London, and comes dressed as the Anglo Saxon, Laffa, who founded Lavenham as Laffa's Ham.\_\_"
   -
     type: heading
     attrs: